pivotal/docs-tap/about-package-profiles.hbs.md

   Each preapproved supply chain creates a paved road to production.
 It orchestrates supply chain resources, namely test, build, scan, and deploy, enabling developers to focus on delivering value to their users.
-Preapproved supply chains also give application operators the peace of mind that all code in production has passed through all the steps of an approved workflow.
+Preapproved supply chains also assure application operators that all code in production has passed through the steps of an approved workflow.

 - **[Supply Chain Security tools for Tanzu - Scan](scst-scan/overview.md)**